SowmyaE0315/python_milestone3/README.md

 chart3:number of cases recovered by state
 chart4: top5 countries based on number of cases

-Assigment 2 data: For predicting future medical expenses of individuals that help medical insurance to make decision on charging the premium.
+Assigment 2 data: For predicting choice of music